pierpaolodimarzo/ThinkPad-T480/README.md

 The Thunderbolt port work properly, if the FW must be NVM 23.

-If you don't have the NVM 23 FW, to update it, follow this procedure:
+**If you don't have the NVM 23 FW, to update it, follow this procedure**

 (https://github.com/pierpaolodimarzo/ThinkPad-T480/issues/9)